bradymiller/bradymiller.github.io/todo/index.md

 1. Join OSI.
 1. Set up OEMR secrets (via M. email)
 1. Find a lawyer for revocation issues
-1. Revocation protest (turned in by Treasurer; awaiting reply).
+1. Revocation protest (turned in by Treasurer; has been forwarded to appeals and awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.
 1. New OEMR logo(have budget of $100).